 l.
 151, please be more specific about how you rounded.
 For example was a value between 22.5 and 23.4 assigned as 23?
 Or was it 23.0-23.9 = 23?
 You have a strict threshold for accepting a simulated sample, so it seems worth being specific here.

-Yes, we updated this sentence L137: “For each parameter, we identify at which predictor value (e.g., latitude) the maximum absolute value of the first derivative is obtained; this is rounded to the nearest integer (e.g. a value between 22.5 and 23.4 would be rounded to 23) and defined as the “breakpoint” if its 95% confidence interval (generated using the standard error estimates for the derivative) does not include zero.”
+We updated this sentence L137: “For each parameter, we identify at which predictor value (e.g., latitude) the maximum absolute value of the first derivative is obtained; this is rounded to the nearest integer (e.g. a value between 22.5 and 23.4 would be rounded to 23) and defined as the “breakpoint” if its 95% confidence interval (generated using the standard error estimates for the derivative) does not include zero.”

 l.
 155, you define a degree in (standard, not nautical, if I understand that correctly) miles here but in km on l.
 404; check journal format and pick one